 Dedicated faculty teach fine arts classes to every student.
 In addition, there are extracurricular opportunities in the form of musical theater, instrumental and vocal ensembles, dance ensemble and visual art classes.
-Pine Point also partners with The Calvary Music School which provides individual instruction in voice as well as any instrument of choice.

 Both within the walls of Pine Point and outside as a service to the community, there are opportunities throughout the year for students to perform and to exhibit their work.
 There are also occasions when area schools are invited to Pine Point's auditorium to enjoy not only our performances, but also those that are provided by the Parents Association's Enrichment Series.

 We value the arts for themselves and within the context of education.
 We believe that experiencing the arts is fundamental to the healthy development of our children's bodies, minds and spirits.
 Our goal is to nurture the capacity of our children to live in a complicated world, and enhanced by their participation in the arts, to carve a life that is meaningful to them.